01-ai/Yi/README.md

 ### Quick start - Docker
 <details>
-<summary> Run Yi-34B-chat locally with Docker: a step-by-step guide ⬇️</summary>
+<summary> Run Yi-34B-chat locally with Docker: a step-by-step guide. ⬇️</summary>
 <br>This tutorial guides you through every step of running <strong>Yi-34B-Chat on an A800 GPU</strong> locally and then performing inference.
  <h4>Step 0: Prerequisites</h4>
 <p>Make sure you've installed <a href="https://docs.docker.com/engine/install/?open_in_browser=true">Docker</a> and <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html">nvidia-container-toolkit</a>.</p>